sensu/sensu-docs/README.md

 #### Installing Yarn

 This project uses [Yarn](https://yarnpkg.com/) to manage dependencies and the build process.
-For installation on installing yarn, [view their documentation](https://yarnpkg.com/lang/en/docs/install/).
+For information on installing yarn, [view their documentation](https://yarnpkg.com/lang/en/docs/install/).

 #### Building the site